vladasulaja/vladimirsulaja.github.io/index.md

 <div id="shortpaper1" style="display: none; margin-top: 1rem;">
   <h4>Idea</h4>
   <p>
-    This short article explores how allowing for more financial openness can significantly enhance macroeconomic stability by delinking domestic interest rates from output shocks.
+    This short article explores how allowing for more financial openness can significantly enhance macroeconomic stability by delinking domestic interest rates from productivity shocks.
 I argue that standard consumption risk-sharing literature underestimates the welfare gains from international financial integration by neglecting the investment channel.
-Using a simple small open economy DSGE model, I demonstrate that allowing for a non-zero trade balance enables economies to better manage interest rate shocks, thus facilitating higher and less volatile investment in response to productivity shifts.
+Using a simple small open economy DSGE model -- as in Neumayer and Perri 2006 -- I demonstrate that allowing for a non-zero trade balance enables economies to better manage productivity shocks, thus enabling higher investment during booms, and lower drop in investment during busts.
   </p>

   <h4>1.
 Introduction</h4>